Thursday, November 30, 2017

 Taken from DriveThru RPG

-The map is very well done in the old 1st Ed Campaign Map from the boxed set, as well as the Northern Germany map from Going Home.
+The map is very well done in the old 1st Ed Campaign Map style from the boxed set, as well as the Northern Germany map from Going Home.
 The map is full color, with very clearly marked out locations and terrain on the map.
 It also has a hex overlay option in the PDF and JPEG options.
 In short, it's a wonderfully done map, and it also has marked out railways and airbases, two things the old campaign map did not have.

 In short, this thing is a roleplayer's godsend, or if you're doing a campaign map for a miniatures game (Hint, Hint!).
 It's got adventure potential galore.